leappie/StayActive/README.md

 - RxJava and Livedata
 - Jetpack navigation component and SafeArgs

-Currently working on development branch.
+Currently working on the development branch.